Micz26/WritingAssistance/README.md

 ## Navigation

-The source code is located in the src/ directory, with additional scripts in the scripts/ folder.
-Notebooks can be found in the notebooks/ directory.
+The source code is located in the `src/` directory, with additional scripts in the `scripts/` folder.
+Notebooks can be found in the `notebooks/` directory.
+I prepared report `report.pdf` that summarizes my work also in notebook form in `notebooks/results`.

 ## Installation